Jxl-s/LeetWrite/README.md

 It was built in just **24 hours** as a **solo project**! 🎉  The Devpost can be found here: https://devpost.com/software/leetwrite

+p.s.
+As of 22th March 2025, I am currently working on making this production-ready project!!

 ---

 ## 🚀 Inspiration